SDFIdk/DHMQC/doc/howto_pc_to_dem.md

 ### Geometries

 The following geometries are needed by the DTM/DSM generator.
-Since laser-beams from a LIDARs are reflected poorly from water we turn to supporting vector data that outline larger water bodies.
+Since laser-beams from LiDAR's are reflected poorly from water we turn to supporting vector data that outline larger water bodies.

 When we create the DTM we need to disregard all points that are not classified as terrain.
 Where there are buildings this is usually a problem since we see a lot of points classified